nybell/drugsets/README.md

 1. Clone repository
 `$ git clone https://github.com/nybell/drugsea`

-2. Add input data to directory `/DATA/MAGMA_ANNOT/`
+2. Input data
-The only input data needed by the user is the [GENE_RESULTS].genes.raw file from MAGMA gene analysis. ***In order for DRUGSETS to run, users must put their [GENE_RESULTS].genes.raw into the `/DATA/MAGMA_ANNOT/` directory.*** All drug data used in the drug gene set analysis is included in the download, and is stored in the directory `/DATA/GENESETS/`.
+The only input data needed by the user is the [GENE_RESULTS].genes.raw file from MAGMA gene analysis.
+All drug data used in the drug gene set analysis is included in the download, and is stored in the directory `/DATA/GENESETS/`. ***The data needs to be stored in this directory in order to work.***

 ## Running drug gene set analysis